AEP American Electric Power | Utility | Outage Tracking

 Here are the steps if the home you are moving into has an existing meter:

-1. Choose an electricity company (also called a retail energy provider):
+1. Choose an electricity company (or Retail Energy Provider):

 2. Enroll in an energy plan from the light company of your choice.
 You can view our TrustPlan™-vetted plans from top energy providers and enroll in a low cost, fixed-rate plan in less than 10 minutes by entering your zip code on our main home page.

 3. Your new electric company will send a request to start service to American Electric Power.
-When AEP receives that request, they will flip the switch and turn on your electricity on the date you request, presuming that the weather and other scheduled jobs allow.
+When AEP receives that request, they’ll flip the switch and turn on your electricity on the date you request, presuming that the weather and scheduling allow.

 Here are the steps if your new house does not have a meter installed: